 The comments section of the TikTok video was divided with many arguing that servers depended on tips to survive.

 Editor's Note: This article was originally published on December 23, 2021, and has since been updated.
-The original article mentioned that the server had posted the image but we have now verified that it was the customer who posted the image.
-The error is regretted.

 A customer at an Applebee's restaurant posted an image of the bill explaining why they were giving a low tip, sparking a fierce debate.
 The holidays are a tough time for workers who are often overwhelmed by the rush and a majority of them are paid starvation wages.
 On the back of the financial crisis on account of the pandemic, everyone's having a tough time and one customer said they could only afford a smaller tip as the holidays had been rough.
 The customer posted the image of the bill containing a scrawled note reading: "You [were] great.
 Holidays are just rough right now," reported Comicsands.

 Apple-Metro CEO and chairman Zane Tankel also backed the employee.
 “It’s a joke that they’re playing on — not us at Applebee’s — but this poor girl Dana who’s been with us for some period of time,” said Tankel.
 “She’s not a kid.
 She has two children.
 She’s a mother — a hard-working mother — and she remembers the guest well.
 She did not take umbrage or offense at that comment on the check.”